-Protein is the most satiating nutrient, as explained in a July 2016 article published in Annual Review of Nutrition.
+Protein is the most satiating nutrient, according to a July 2016 article in Annual Review of Nutrition.
 Having adequate protein at a meal can help you feel fuller longer.

 The key here is opting for plain yogurt, which means it's free of added sugars.
 Some, if not most, flavored yogurts are high in added sugars, which add calories without any nutritional benefits.

 If you don't love the taste of plain yogurt, try adding berries, nuts and spices like cinnamon for a flavor kick.

 Minimally processed oats and other whole grains are a must-have when it comes to weight-loss diets.
 Whole grains are a good source of soluble fiber, which can help maintain your weight, as well as reduce the risk of diabetes, heart disease and certain cancers, according to the Mayo Clinic.

 Oats specifically have a unique compound called beta-glucan.
 Research suggests that beta-glucan suppresses our appetite and increases our satiety, per a August 2018 paper in Appetite.

 Don't skip out on nuts just because you can find them in the snack aisle alongside less-nutritious foods or because they're high in fat.
 Nuts like pistachios, walnuts and almonds can actually be an effective part of your weight-loss plan.

 A September 2019 study in BMJ Nutrition, Prevention & Health suggests that eating nuts may actually help prevent us from gaining weight as we age and decrease our overall risk of having obesity.
 The results were found with eating just a half-serving of nuts (about half an ounce) per day.